gcushen/mezzanine-api/README.rst

 Features
 ========
 * REST API resources for posts, pages, users, and categories
+* Apply filters and search queries to narrow down results
 * OAuth 2.0 allows users to authorize and revoke access to third party applications without the need for those applications to request the user's credentials
 * Web browsable API
 * Endpoints documented with `Swagger UI`_
 * Leverages `Django Rest Framework`_
-* Highly efficient
-* Easy to use

 Roadmap
 ========